burlistic/perth-code-dojo-11-roman-numerals-scala/README.md

 # perth-code-dojo-11-roman-numerals-scala

-For this months code dojo we tried out a new technique and a new langauge (Scala)
+For this months code dojo we tried out a new technique (mob programming) and a new langauge (Scala)

 We did the roman numerals kata - orginally taken from http://www.codingdojo.org/cgi-bin/index.pl?KataRomanNumerals